-Some government RFPs are classified as having a “small business set-aside”, meaning only bids from certified small businesses will be accepted.
-The goal is to level the playing field and help small businesses compete for and win government contracts.
+Some government RFPs are classified as having a “small business set-aside.”
+This means that the agency will only accept bids from certified small businesses.
+The goal is to level the playing field.
+As a result, small businesses are able to compete for and win government contracts.
 Examples include:

 - Small Business Enterprise (SBE).